tschumann/sandbot/readme.txt

 Q. Can I make some waypoints?
 A. Yes, please do!

-Q. How do I build Sandbot?
-A. If you want to build it yourself, use a tagged release as the head of master can be unstable.
-   On Windows open dlls/sandbot-2019.sln with Visual Studio and compile it.
-   On Linux apt-get install gcc gcc-multilib g++-multilib (or equivalent) and run make inside of dlls/

 Q. How do I run the tests?
 A. In Visual Studio go to Tests -> Windows -> Test Explorer and in the run icon menu choose Run All.